codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 This workflow has two big advantages:

-1. you get a visual overview on what and where each Helm release is installed on and
+1. You get a visual overview on what and where each Helm release is installed on
-1. you can promote releases without running the initial CI/CD pipeline (that created the chart).
+1. You can promote releases without running the initial CI/CD pipeline (that created the chart)

 ### Chart promotion between repositories and environments